-On top of the robotics and contactless payments trends, the travel industry has adapted its technology to include chatbots on their online services.
+On top of the robotics and contactless payments trends, the travel industry has adapted its technology to include chatbots in its online services.
 These AI-powered pieces of machinery provide customers with an online 24/7 service through travel websites, meaning that the drop in staff availability due to COVID doesn’t affect the customer service of the company.
-These chatbots are extremely useful in helping travellers to get answers about their holiday and responding to any queries that they may have about COVID policies, which are changing on a recurring basis.
-Botson, an AI-based system from Israel, not only includes chatbots but it has also developed an engagement prediction engine that personalises travel content for customers.
-When the travel industry begins to fully open up in the next few months, do not be surprised in seeing more companies use technologies like Botson in providing both a chatbot and a more customisable service to their customers.
+These chatbots are extremely useful in helping travelers to get answers about their holiday and responding to any queries that they may have about COVID policies, which are changing on a recurring basis.
+Botson, an AI-based system from Israel, not only includes chatbots but it has also developed an engagement prediction engine that personalizes travel content for customers.
+When the travel industry begins to fully open up in the next few months, do not be surprised in seeing more companies use technologies like Botson in providing both a chatbot and a more customizable service to their customers.

-Although the world is still extremely cautious about the industry opening its doors to eager travellers across once more, there is a lot that the travel sector can look forward to.
-Any problems that might arise in the coming months will be tackled head on by innovation and forward thinking as we have seen in the past when the pandemic first hit.
-These types of technology with not only keep customers safe, but on a macro scale it will have a lasting impact on the survival of the industry as a whole.
+Although the world is still extremely cautious about the industry opening its doors to eager travelers across once more, there is a lot that the travel sector can look forward to.
+Any problems that might arise in the coming months will be tackled head-on by innovation and forward-thinking as we have seen in the past when the pandemic first hit.
+These types of technology with not only keep customers safe but on a macro scale, it will have a lasting impact on the survival of the industry as a whole.